 One set of clients, Ann and John, purchased a lot near a golf course but far from the family they loved inviting for holiday celebrations.
-Another client, Cindy, was thinking of moving into an assisted living center but was dreading giving up her garden.
-What Ann, John and Cindy had in common, I realized, was the idea that they must give something up in order to brace themselves for growing older.
+Another client, Cindy, was considering moving into an assisted living center but dreaded giving up her garden.
+What Ann, John, and Cindy had in common, I realized, was the idea that they must give something up in order to brace themselves for growing older.
 They equated age with “giving up” for one simple reason: They were not prioritizing.
 Ann and John put access to the golf course on par with having their extended family come over for dinner.
 Cindy was willing to replace the garden she loved with access to a healthcare professional, “just in case.”

-My approach is collaborative, so once I became aware of these imbalanced trade offs, we could envision alternatives to allow aging in place: Ann and John would need a spare bedroom and a generous family room so that those annual festivities became destination vacations for their children and grandchildren instead.
+My approach is collaborative, so once I became aware of these imbalanced trade-offs, we could envision alternatives to allow aging in place: Ann and John would need a spare bedroom and a generous family room, so those annual festivities became destination vacations for their children and grandchildren instead.
 Cindy moved access to nature to the top of her list and was willing to be flexible in how she got help in the future, should the need arise.

 1. Create a “lifelong home.”

 Remember that good solutions can work at many stages of life.
-A wider doorway will accommodate both a baby stroller and a wheel chair.
-The popular open floor plan will make life easier in general and possibly enable you to stay in your home for more years than you thought possible.
+A wider doorway will accommodate both a baby stroller and a wheelchair.
+The popular open floor plan will make life easier and possibly enable you to stay in your home for more years than you thought possible.

 2. Plan for living in place, not aging in place.

-When thinking about retirement today, that often means traveling* and playing golf.
+When thinking about retirement today, that often means traveling and playing golf.
 “Aging with dignity is for an older generation,” a recent retiree told me.
-It is applicable for some, but there are many retirees ready to start a new business, a nonprofit or a world tour.
+It applies to some, but many retirees are ready to start a new business, a nonprofit, or a world tour.

 3. Thou shalt not sacrifice aesthetics for function.

-For some, this means joining a new community in a residential center; for others, it’s remaining a part of their longtime community; and for still others, it’s finding community where their children live.
+For some, this means joining a new community in a residential center; for others, it’s remaining a part of their longtime community; and for others, it’s finding a community where their children live.